thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/beings/elves/house_elf.md

 ---
+collection: Harrypedia
-title: "House Elves"
+title: House Elves
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 House Elves are one of the more disturbing elements of the series.
 As others have noted before me[^HEaS], these beings are magically enslaved.
 To her credit,